baccigalupi/CalOrders/Artifacts/README.md

 ##Project Requirements
-The project requirements and how OnCore fulfilled each requirement is listed below.
+The following table presents each of the project requirements, with links to the corresponding artifacts and evidence of meeting or exceeding it.

-Reqirements | Reference(s)
+Reqirement | How it was met
 --- | ---
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted | [Michael Tsay](#calorder-development-team)
 b.
-Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions | [The team](#calorder-development-team)
+Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions | [Our team](#calorder-development-team)
 c.
 Understood what people needed, by including people in the prototype development and design process | [Focus Group](https://github.com/OncoreLLC/CalOrders/wiki/Focus-Group)<br> [Interview](https://github.com/OncoreLLC/CalOrders/wiki/Interviews)<br> [Sprint Review/Product Demo](https://github.com/OncoreLLC/CalOrders/wiki/Sprint-Reviews)
 d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools | [Focus Group](https://github.com/OncoreLLC/CalOrders/wiki/Focus-Group)<br> [Interview](https://github.com/OncoreLLC/CalOrders/wiki/Interviews)<br> [Personas](https://github.com/OncoreLLC/CalOrders/wiki/Develop-Personas)<br>[Scenarios](https://github.com/OncoreLLC/CalOrders/wiki/Scenarios)<br>[Storyboards](https://github.com/OncoreLLC/CalOrders/wiki/Story-Boards)<br>[Wireframes](https://github.com/OncoreLLC/CalOrders/wiki/Wire-Frames)<br>[Wireframe Walkthrough](https://github.com/OncoreLLC/CalOrders/wiki/Wireframe-Walkthrough)<br>[Usability Testing](https://github.com/OncoreLLC/CalOrders/wiki/Usability-Testing)
 e.
 Used GitHub to document code commits | [Github Contributions](https://github.com/OncoreLLC/CalOrders/graphs/commit-activity)